dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

     ```
     <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* Tuples **can be seen as** records with numbers as implicit field labels
+* tuples **can be seen as** records with numbers as implicit field labels

     ```sml
     #2 ("one", "two", "three");
     ```
     <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-* Note that the numbering starts with 1
+* note that the numbering starts with 1

 ---

 ### lists

-A list is a finite sequence of elements
+a list is a finite sequence of elements

 ```sml
 [3, 5, 9];